axibase/atsd/forecasting/README.md

 ## Overview

+ATSD includes a range of univariate forecasting algorithms that predict future series values based on historical data.

+Supported algorithms:

+* **Holt-Winters**
+* **ARIMA**
+* **Singular Spectrum Analysis**

-ATSD includes built-in forecasting algorithms that predict future series values based on historical data.
-The accuracy of these predictions depends on the frequency of data collection, the selection interval, and the algorithm used.
+The accuracy of predictions depends on the frequency of data collection, the selection interval, and the algorithm parameters.

-Supported algorithms for auto-regressive time series extrapolation are **Holt-Winters** and **ARIMA**.

 **Forecasting Example with Abnormal Deviation**: